jakubBone/Client-Server-Application/README.md

 - **Client-Server Communication**: Real-time interaction via sockets

-- **Database Integration**: User and email data persisted in an SQLite database
+- **Database Integration**: User and email data persisted in an PosgtreSQL database

 ## 🚀 Technologies and Libraries Used

 **Java 17**: Core programming language for client-server logic

-**SQLite**: Database for persisting user and email data
+**PostgreSQL**: Database for persisting user and email data

 **JOOQ**: Library for database interactions